 VEON provides update on voting on Scheme

-/EIN News/ -- Amsterdam, Netherlands, 17 January 2023: VEON Ltd. (Nasdaq: VEON, Euronext Amsterdam: VEON) (“VEON” or, together with its subsidiaries, the “Group”), a global digital operator that provides converged connectivity and online services, and its subsidiary VEON Holdings B.V. (the “Company”) refers to its prior announcements in relating to the Company’s proposed scheme of arrangement (the “Scheme”) in respect of the 5.95% notes due February 2023 and 7.25% notes due April 2023 issued by the Company (together, the “2023 Notes”).
+Amsterdam, Netherlands, 17 January 2023: VEON Ltd. VEONVEON)) ("VEON" or, together with its subsidiaries, the "Group"), a global digital operator that provides converged connectivity and online services, and its subsidiary VEON Holdings B.V. (the "Company") refers to its prior announcements in relating to the Company's proposed scheme of arrangement (the "Scheme") in respect of the 5.95% notes due February 2023 and 7.25% notes due April 2023 issued by the Company (together, the "2023 Notes").
 The Company has today provided an update on voting on the Scheme.

 Capitalised terms used but not otherwise defined herein shall have the meaning given to them in the Explanatory Statement, which is available via the Scheme Website at https://deals.is.kroll.com/veon.